shawnjauhal/http_server/README.md

 This class was used on my localhost alongside a google cloud platform vm running the server with a static ip address.
 It tests the basic functionality of the server.
 The IP address and port number may change depending on the machine running the server code being tested.
+Tests based on the provided database.